mlfoundations/evalchemy/README.md

 ### Output Log Structure

-# Evaluation Log Documentation

-This document explains the structure and meaning of the evaluation log JSON output from a language model evaluation run.

-## Results Section
 Our generated logs include critical information about each evaluation to help inform your experiments.
 We highlight important items in our generated logs.

 - Model Configuration